 Tip 9: Discover unique design and arts and crafts at the BeMarket

 The BeMarket has neither a fixed location nor a fixed programme, but it does have a firm credo: extraordinary art by talented local artists in a unique community.
-You can marvel at the fruits of this creative collaboration at ever-changing urban locations, such as the night market at the Phillip-Schaeffer-Bibliothek, the Vagabund Brewery or the garden of the Hansa Brewery.
+You can admire the fruits of this creative collaboration at ever-changing urban locations, such as the night market at the Phillip-Schaeffer-Bibliothek, the Vagabund Brewery or the garden of the Hansa Brewery.
 Refreshments and live music are always on offer, because without a bite to eat, the experience would only be half as good.
 Look forward to screen prints, posters, ceramics, jewellery and fashion, all beautifully handcrafted!

 For further dates and venues, please see the link: